 Even though there have been no recent instances of left-wing violence in the U.S., Gurwitz claims that both sides are equally responsible.

-right-wing anti-abortion groups are not responsible for the death of Dr. George Tiller because they are “pro-life”.
+Last week, he argued that right-wing anti-abortion groups are not responsible for the death of Dr. George Tiller because they are “pro-life”.
 However, anyone who was critical of the war in Iraq is somehow responsible for the actions of an Islamic fundamentalist who shot and killed an Army recruiter in Arkansas last week.

 This week, Gurwitz takes it a step further and tries to put Islamic fundamentalism squarely on the left side of the political spectrum for purposes of equivalency: